About the Title

 About the Filmmakers

 In 2011-2012, Melissa Santoro Greyeyes-Brant was a Master’s student in the School of Canadian Studies at Carleton University in Ottawa, Ontario.
 She studied in the First Nations Studies Program at the University of British Columbia and completed her undergraduate degree in the Institute for Interdisciplinary Studies at Carleton.
-The film Kinàmàgawin was created as part of Melissa’s undergraduate Honours Thesis and was financially sponsored by the department of Equity Services.
-Melissa had worked collaboratively with Equity Services and the Center for Aboriginal Culture and Education (CACE) in facilitating de-colonial workshops at Carleton University in order to raise awareness and to challenge the stereotypes and racism that exists when discussing Indigenous issues in the classroom.
+The film Kinàmàgawin was created as part of Melissa’s undergraduate Honours Thesis and was financially sponsored by the Department of Equity Services.
+Melissa had worked collaboratively with Equity Services and the Centre for Indigenous Initiatives (formerly the Center for Aboriginal Culture and Education) in facilitating de-colonial workshops at Carleton University in order to raise awareness and to challenge the stereotypes and racism that exists when discussing Indigenous issues in the classroom.
 The reasons for pursuing this film for Melissa were two-fold.
 Originally inspired by a similar project undertaken by colleagues Karrmen Crey and Amy Perrault at the University of British Columbia (www.issuesintheclass.com), Melissa recognized the need to expand on their work and recreate the project on a larger scale.
 Secondly, being the mother of a young mixed-heritage, status Indian, Melissa was motivated to be involved in a project that could create positive change for future generations.
 Melissa is of Italian-descent, holding dual Canadian and Italian citizenship.
-She was raised in a mixed Aboriginal household, with extended family in Six Nations, Ontario.
+She was raised in a mixed Indigenous household, with extended family in Six Nations, Ontario.
 She lives in Ottawa with her husband and son who are registered members of the Mohawks of Tyendinaga.

 Howard Adler has a Bachelor of Arts in Indigenous Studies from Trent University, and an Master of Arts in Canadian Studies from Carleton University.
 He is an artist who has worked in diverse mediums, including visual art, sound art, stained glass, theatre, dance, video editing, and film.
 Howard is also an award winning author and a filmmaker whose works have been screened in numerous film festivals.
 In 2009 Howard won first place in the Canadian Aboriginal Youth Writing Challenge with his film script “Johnny Seven Fires”; his documentary film “Niizaatikoong: Return to our Homelands”, was screened at Thunder Bay’s Biindigaate Film Festival in September 2010; his film “Honour Song” was screened in Ottawa at Saw Video’s “Resolution 2011”, and in Toronto at the 2011 ImaginNATIVE film festival.
 When approached to co-direct the Kinàmàgawin film with Melissa, Howard was very enthusiastic.
 Being First Nations, and a former student, he was also personally affected by difficult classroom discussions of Indigenous issues and was passionate about creating change.
-Howard is currently working as a Video Editor with the Métis Centre at the National Aboriginal Health Organization, and is the co-founder of the Asinabka Media Arts festival in Ottawa, Ontario.
+Howard worked as a Video Editor with the Métis Centre at the National Indigenous Health Organization, and is the co-founder of the Asinabka Media Arts festival in Ottawa, Ontario.
 Howard is Jewish and Anishinaabe, and a member of Lac des Mille Lacs First Nation in North-western Ontario.

 Film Screenings & Media